TheMegamind/PurpleAir/README.md

 ---

-## 🌫 Why PurpleAir?
+## 🌫 Why Use PurpleAir?

-PurpleAir sensors provide **hyper-local, real-time air quality data**, often far more representative than distant official stations.
+PurpleAir sensors provide **hyper-local, real-time air quality data**, which can provide a more representative picture of the air quality where you live.

 This is especially useful when: